astronomer/cli-cloud-ide-workshop/include/workshop-instructions/part_3_cloud_ide.md

 This creates a new temporary dataset with the joined data.

-### Step 9: Analyze the results by ranking the 10 countries with the most critically endangered species
+### Step 11: Analyze the results by ranking the 10 countries with the most critically endangered species

 Create a new SQL cell called `rank_and_save`.
-In the connection drop down, choose the `snowflake_workshop` connection that is pre-populated.
+In the connection drop down menu, choose the In-memory SQL database.

 ```sql
 select * from {{combine_data}}